Day 26: Statistics

 Maximum: 0.974760

 Weighted versions of the mean, variance and standard deviation are implemented.
-There’re also geometric and harmonic means.
+Geometric and harmonic means are also supported.

 w = WeightVec(rand(1:10, 10)); # A weight vector.